Sir Perceval Lea Dewhurst Perry, 1st and last Baron Perry1

 Thomas Lawrence was baptised on 12 February 1760.1 He was the son of Thomas Lawrence and Jane Rowse.1 He married Mary Tonkin, daughter of John Tonkin, on 1 April 1788.1 He died on 13 March 1812 at age 52.1

-Thomas Lawrence lived at St. Agnes, Cornwall, England.1
+He lived at St. Agnes, Cornwall, EnglandG.1

 Child of Thomas Lawrence and Mary Tonkin